 It’s your last day in the home of adventure, so start with a delicious brunch followed by a dose of adrenaline to see you flying home with a grin ear to ear.

 AM: Breakfast at the Boat Shed Café & Bistro

 Enjoy and early breakfast at the Boat Shed Café.
 This popular spot on the waterfront is set in the restored New Zealand Railways Shipping Office, originally built in 1869.
 Their Bloody Mary is a fan favourite, and you can choose how spicy you want it, from a mellow one, all the way up to a terrifying 11 out of 10 scale.

 PM: Get the heart pumping

-Head to the HQ of Ziptrek Ecotours and get ready for a zipline adventure like no other.
-Six ziplines will whiz you through the native beech forest of Bob’s Peak on a guided tour rich in spectacular vistas, and stories of the local landscape, wildlife and history.
+Head to the treehouse of Ziptrek Ecotours, at the top of the Skyline Gondola, and get ready for a zipline adventure like no other.
+Take the Kea 6-Line tour and six ziplines will whiz you through the native beech forest of Bob’s Peak on a guided tour rich in spectacular vistas, and stories of the local landscape, wildlife and history.
 The steepest zipline in the world will take you down 30 storeys at speeds of up to 70kph.

 If that isn’t scary enough for you, drive 20 minutes to Kawarau Bridge, or take the free Bungy Bus from the centre of town.
 Have a go at one of the original adrenaline-pumping experiences that put Queenstown on the map.
 Take the plunge into the dramatic Kawarau River gorge, or just soak up the vibes with a coffee and watch from the safety of the café and viewing deck.